Back to Portfolio

 Research

 I survey the competitive landscape to understand what tools exist, how they approach the problem, what they get right, and where they fall short.
 AI accelerates the initial scan, but I go hands-on for anything that matters — requesting demos, reading research documentation, and talking to people who use competing products.
+When AI is embedded in the product itself, this step also means understanding how other teams have approached trust, explainability, and error handling.

 Phase 3